-The Board held eight meetings during 2022.
-Each of the directors who served during 2022 attended all meetings of the Board and committees of the Board on which he or she served during 2022, with the exception of Ms. Flanagan, who was absent for one Audit Committee meeting.
-All directors who were serving at the time of the 2022 annual meeting of shareholders attended the 2022 annual meeting of shareholders, either in person or by teleconference.
+The Board held seven meetings during 2023.
+Each of the directors who served during 2023 attended all meetings of the Board and committees of the Board on which he or she served during 2023, including Mr. Quinn following his election as a director on October 27, 2023, with the exception of Mr. Hegde, who was absent for one meeting of the Board and two Compensation Committee meetings, and Mr. Vassalluzzo, who was absent for one Audit Committee meeting.
+All directors who were serving at the time of the 2023 annual meeting of shareholders attended the 2023 annual meeting of shareholders, either in person or by teleconference, with the exception of Mr. Hegde.

-Standing committees of the Board include the Executive Compensation Committee (the "Compensation Committee"), the Audit Committee, established in accordance with section 3(a)(58)(A) of the Securities Exchange Act of 1934 (the "Exchange Act"), and the Nominating Committee.
+Standing committees of the Board include the Compensation Committee, the Audit Committee, established in accordance with section 3(a)(58)(A) of the Securities Exchange Act of 1934 (the "Exchange Act"), and the Nominating Committee.
 Messrs.
-Hegde, Tryforos, and Vassalluzzo and Ms. Flanagan are the members of the Compensation Committee and the Nominating Committee.
+Hegde, Quinn, Tryforos, and Vassalluzzo and Ms. Flanagan are the members of the Compensation Committee.
 Messrs.
-Tryforos and Vassalluzzo and Ms. Flanagan are the members of the Audit Committee.
+Hegde, Tryforos, and Vassalluzzo and Ms. Flanagan are the members of the Committee.
 Messrs.
-Hegde, Tryforos, and Vassalluzzo and Ms. Flanagan are the members of the Audit Committee.
+Hegde, Tryforos, and Vassalluzzo and Ms. Flanagan are the members of the Nominating Committee.
 Messrs.
-Hegde, Tryforos, and Vassalluzzo and Ms. Flanagan were determined to be "independent directors" as defined in Rule 5605(a)(2) of The Nasdaq Stock Market ("Nasdaq").
+Quinn, Tryforos, and Vassalluzzo and Ms. Flanagan are the members of the Audit Committee.
+Messrs.
+Hegde, Quinn, Tryforos, and Vassalluzzo and Ms. Flanagan are the members of the Audit Committee.
+Messrs.
+Hegde, Quinn, Tryforos, and Vassalluzzo and Ms. Flanagan are the members of the Audit Committee.
+Messrs.
+Hegde, Quinn, Tryforos, and Vassalluzzo and Ms. Flanagan were determined to be "independent directors" as defined in Rule 5605(a)(2) of The Nasdaq Stock Market ("Nasdaq").